A Security Framework for General Blockchain Layer 2 Protocols: Comparative Analysis of L2 Designs

 \section{Comparative Analysis of L2 Designs}

-In this section, we analyze the structural differences and design trade-offs among Layer~2 (L2) protocols as revealed by our framework.
-By instantiating the framework for representative constructions, we identify the fundamental differences in parameter subroutines that influence protocol behavior and demonstrate how these differences impact the trade-offs on both security and efficiency properties.
-Omitted proofs can be found in Appendix~\ref{apdx:proof}.
+In this section, we analyze the design differences and trade-offs among L2 protocols as revealed by instantiating our framework for representative constructions.
+From the case studies showing how each real-world protocol realizes the corresponding ideal functionality based on our framework, we identify the fundamental differences in parameter subroutines that influence protocol behavior and demonstrate how these differences impact both security guarantees and efficiency properties.
+Throughout this section, we generalize payment channels to payment channel factories (PCFs), which follow the same operational logic based on unanimous agreement but support a larger set of clients~\cite{burchert2018scalable,avarikioti2018towards}.
+Omitted proofs are provided in Appendix~\ref{apdx:proof}.